phpfunk/phpfunk.github.com/about/readme.md

 ### Work/Life Balance
 I value time away from work to relax and recharge.
 You should as well.
 I don't normally check email/slack in off times.
 If you do need me during non-core hours, please give me a call.
 I will always answer or get right back to you.
 I will not contact you in off times unless it is an emergency.
 They make delayed sending in slack and gmail for this very reason.

-# What Does Success Look Like For Me
+# What Does Success Look Like
 - The team is consistency delivering valuable updates to customers
 - The team is hitting their goals that rollup to company goals
 - The team is comfortable pushing back when they don't understand why